hoanganhngo610/COVID19_VN_MOH_MLmodels/README.md

-# Prediction the statistics of COVID-19 outbreak in Vietnam using Machine Learning and Mathematical Models
+# Predicting the statistics of COVID-19 outbreak in Vietnam using Machine Learning and Mathematical Models

 ## Vietnam Ministry of Health